-- play a leadership role in coordinating and managing the complex nursing and integrated care needs of people at any stage of their lives, across a range of organisations and settings. - Contribute to processes of organisational change through an awareness of local and national policies
+- play a leadership role in coordinating and managing the complex nursing and integrated care needs of people at any stage of their lives, across a range of organisations and settings. - contribute to processes of organisational change through an awareness of local and national policies.

-The full-time programme will be two years in length and must be completed within five years of commencing the programme.

-The programme consists of 3 Programme Stages and you will be expected to demonstrate achievement of set competencies and outcomes at the end of each Programme Stage to enable progression to the next Programme Stage or to complete the programme, in line with City, University of London assessment regulation requirements.
-In regards to NMC progression, your whole two-year programme consists of one NMC part.
-Overall the NMC requires the programme to be 50% theory (minimum 2300 hours) and 50% practice (minimum 2300 hours) (minimum 4600 hours) total), which includes the theory and practice hours claimed during the RPL process.
+The full-time programme is three years in length (minimum 4600 hours) as required by the NMC and must be completed within five years of commencing the programme.
+The programme consists of 3 Programme Stages and you will be expected to demonstrate achievement of set competencies and outcomes at the end of each stage to enable progression to the next programme stage or to complete the programme, in line with City, University of London assessment regulation requirements.
+In regards to NMC progression, your whole three-year programme consists of one NMC part.
+Overall the NMC requires the programme to be 50% theory (minimum 2300 hours) and 50% practice (minimum 2300 hours).
 You must attend 80% of the theory component of the programme.
 You must complete all the practice hours.
 You will have supernumerary status when on placement.
-The theoretical hours of the programme are made up of the University's requirement for students to expend 150 hours of student effort for every 15 credits awarded and an additional number of theory hours allocated based on your ability as a graduate to study independently.
-These additional hours enable you to achieve the Standards of Proficiency for Registered Nurses as required to be nominated for registration by the NMC.

-On completion of Programme Stage 1, you will be able to discuss underlying foundation concepts and principles associated with nursing practice and apply these to your chosen field of nursing practice (Adult), (Children's Nursing), (Mental Health).
-Successful completion of Programme Stage 1 plus one of the theory modules in Programme Stage 2, allows you to be awarded a Post- Graduate Certificate in Health Studies should you leave the programme.
-However, you will not be eligible to register with the NMC and therefore practise as a nurse care in different contexts.
+On completion of Programme Stage 1, you will be able to discuss underlying foundation concepts and principles associated with nursing practice and apply these to your chosen field of nursing practice (Adult, Children's Nursing, Mental Health).
+Programme Stage 1 is largely cross field which means that learning is shared between the different fields, although there will be field specific aspects within group seminars and practical sessions.
+Successful completion of Programme Stage 1, allows you to be awarded a Certificate of Higher Education in Health Studies should you leave the programme.
+However, you will not be eligible to register with the NMC and therefore practise as a nurse

+On completion of Programme Stage 2, you will have built upon your previous knowledge and experience and have developed an ability to deliver person-centred care in different contexts.
 You will have developed skills of enquiry in relation to nursing and nursing practice and developed a variety of approaches to problemsolving as well being able to identify the limitations of your knowledge.
 In Programme Stage 2, your learning will be predominately field specific although there will be cross field seminars and lectures to enhance the integration of physical health and mental health and shared learning between the different fields.
-Successful completion of Programme Stage 2, allows you to be awarded a Post-Graduate Diploma in Health Studies should you leave the programme.
+Successful completion of Programme Stage 2, allows you to be awarded a Diploma of Higher Education in Health Studies should you leave the programme.
 However, you will not be eligible to register with the NMC and therefore practise as a nurse